luftj/pytuisim/README.md

 ## configuration

 ### config.json
-contains deployment config: ip:port of TUIO server and filepath to underlying background map (as GeoJSON)
+Contains deployment config: ip:port of TUIO server and filepath to underlying background map (as GeoJSON)

 ### geometry.json
-contains geomtries for the different objects, see the provided sample for syntax the rotational centre is at (0,0) use the ID 0 to provide a default geometry for all not specifically described TUIO objects
+Contains geomtries for the different objects, see the provided sample for syntax.
+The rotational centre is at (0,0).
+Use the ID 0 to provide a default geometry for all not specifically described TUIO objects